qiskit-advocate/qamp-general/README.md

 ## Project Deliverables

-- Checkpoint 1 (short project proposal presentation)
+1. Checkpoint 1 (short project proposal presentation)
-- Checkpoint 2 (500 - 1000 written report)
+1. Checkpoint 2 (500 - 1000 word written report)
-- Final showcase (demo presentation)
+1. Final showcase (demo presentation)

+### 1. Checkpoint 1
+Each team is required to present a short presentation after the first month of hte project.
+The presentation covers the project proposal, the plan for the coming weeks, and, if available, any work that has already been completed.

+Individuals presenting are given 3 minutes while groups are given 6 minutes.
+An example of a presentation from QAMP Fall 2022 can be seen at https://youtu.be/OjQTqxpqfUE

+After the presentation, each team is required to upload their presentation materials to the project GitHub issue.

+### 2. Checkpoint 2
+Teams are required to add a written report including an image that represents the project to document their team's progress.
+The report is added to the project's GitHub issue.

+### 3. Final showcase
+At the end of the 3 month QAMP period, teams will present their completed work at the Final Showcase.

 ## Commitment from mentees